LeafYeeXYZ/PsychWasm/README.md

 Note that if you are using `vite`, it is recommended to add `psych-wasm` (as well as other `WebAssembly` packages) to `optimizeDeps.exclude` in `vite.config.ts` to avoid some issues.

-Then, you can import functions from `psych-wasm/as` and `psych-wasm/ts` in your code.
+Then, you can import functions from `psych-wasm/as` (for basic functions directly using WebAssembly) or `psych-wasm/ts` (for advanced functions using TypeScript backed by WebAssembly).
+All functions can also be imported from `psych-wasm` directly.

 ```typescript
 // Basic functions directly using WebAssembly